 Vitreoretinal Surgery Fellowship Program

-At the completion of training, our fellows not only excel clinically and surgically, they have also developed the skill set to move the field of retina forward through research and innovation.
-We welcome you to further explore our program and find out what makes Stanford University a fantastic place to train.
+We welcome you to further explore our top-tier program and find out what makes Stanford University a fantastic place to train!